anna-pacinkova/intomics_package/README.md

 * associated DNA methylation matrix of beta-values $METH$ ($m$ samples and $n_3$ features, $m$ x $n_3$),

 * data.frame including all known interactions between molecular features (information from public available databases such as KEGG ([Ogata et al., 1999](https://academic.oup.com/nar/article/27/1/29/1238108?login=true)) or REACTOME ([Wu \& Haw, 2017](https://link.springer.com/protocol/10.1007/978-1-4939-6783-4_11))).
 However, any other source of prior knowledge can be used.

+* logical matrix with known transcription factors (TFs) and its targets (information from public available databases such as ENCODE ([ENCODE Project Consortium, 2004](https://pubmed.ncbi.nlm.nih.gov/15499007/)).
+However, any other source of prior knowledge can be used.

 All data matrices are sampled from the same individuals.

 Available omics data saved in a names list ```omics``` in the example TCGA COAD MSI dataset are gene expression (GE) of 7 genes + copy number variation (CNV) of 7 genes + beta value of 115 DNA methylation (METH) probes: